"The Best Camera Is The One That's With You"

 2 A Benro C4770TN with a Novoflex Magicball 50 ballhead, which is my preferred tripod.
 It's still not too heavy, but a bit too bulky to take with me on e.g. business travel.

-Next to that, I also use a Novoflex Photo-Survival-Kit with an assortment of clamps to create different camera mounting points in challenging environments.
+Next to that, I also have a Novoflex Photo-Survival-Kit with an assortment of clamps to create different camera mounting points in challenging environments.
+When I'm on a "photo expedition", I will typically throw that one into my check-in liggage.

-I have standardised on Arca Swiss as a quick release system.
+I have also standardised on the Arca Swiss system as a quick release system between the camera and the ballhead / panorama-head.
 On the Sony A7R II and A6500, I have installed L-Frames from Really Right Stuff.
 I use Really Right Stuff clamps (the one with the quick release lever) on the two Magicballs on the tripods, as well as Really Right Stuff mini clamps on the mini tripod and the Novoflex survival kit.

 When not using a tripod and walking around with one of my camera's, I use a Black Rapid strap that is attached to a small Arca Swiss Mengs clamp, which in itself can then be attached to the L-Frame of the camera.